jjmchew/jjmchew.github.io/RB139/writtenStudyNotes.md

 my_proc = method(:my_method).to_proc

-p my_proc # this is actually a lambda since it was created from a method (strict arity - a block parameter is required)
+p my_proc # this is actually a lambda since it was created from a method (has strict arity, but no parameters are defined)

-my_proc.call { puts "a block!" }
+my_proc.call { puts "a block!" } # note the block is required for `my_method` only because the `yield` has no guard clause
 ```

 ---